andypbrowne/andypbrowne2022/content/posts/surrealistdrawingtechniques.md

 #### Frottage

-Frottage from the French frotter, “to rub,” is a surrealist technique developed by Max Ernst.
+<span class="dropcap">F</span>rottage from the French frotter, “to rub,” is a surrealist technique developed by Max Ernst.
 In Frottage the artist takes a pencil or other drawing tool and makes a rubbing over a textured surface.
 The resulting drawing can be used as-is, or used as a base for further refinement.

 A note on surrealism: Artistic, Poetic, and Literary surrealist techniques are characterized by numerous methods and games.
 These are free of conscious control and utilize the unconscious as a source of inspiration.